davidgomes/XSIRC/README.md

 ~/xsirc $ ./waf install
 ```

-XSIRC can be uninstalled by calling ./waf uninstall.
+XSIRC can be uninstalled by calling `./waf uninstall`.

 Credits
 -------
-XSIRC was originally written by Eduardo Niehues.
+XSIRC was originally written by [Eduardo Niehues](https://github.com/NieXS).
 This version is a fork by
 David Gomes with the objective of improving it wherever possible.

 Contributing